rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

-- Philippines
+- A place where I can develop myself to become a **better person**.

 #### **What do you like to do for fun?**

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

-- I play piano, compete with **amazing world champions** in online competitions, and watch selected political news.
+- I play piano, compete with **amazing world champions** in online competitions, and watch selected world news.

 #### **What do you do in your spare time?**